Please read our information about an interim authority notice before you apply.

 You'll need to notify the designated premises supervisor of your application.

-You'll need to scan and attach copies of documents demonstrating the new licence holder's right to work in the UK.
-You can find out more about this in the notes at the end of the application form.
+You'll need to scan and attach copies of documents demonstrating the interim licence holder's right to work in the UK.

 When we receive your application we'll check it to make sure it's been completed correctly.
 We'll telephone you if there is anything else we need.